-The evaluation instrument and process to be used for content supervisors, specialists, directors, instructional specialists, supervisors, and other Unit II employees not covered by Section 3 above will be collaboratively developed by EACC representatives and the Board and incorporated into the agreement for the SY 2017-18.
+EACC and the Board will continue to collaborate on a professional practice model pertinent to each of the Unit II job categories listed below, including indicators and mini portfolios with rubric scoring: content supervisors, specialists, directors, instructional specialists, supervisors, and other Unit II employees not covered by Section 3 above.
+This model will be collaboratively developed by EACC representatives and the Board.